 How to Apply

 To apply, send an email to Mark Stewart at firstname.lastname@example.org with "Teaching Fellows" in the subject heading and provide the following information:

 - Faculty rank

-- What courses do you expect to teach during the Fall 2018 and Spring 2019 semesters?
+- What courses do you expect to teach during the next academic year?
 What is the anticipated student enrollment in each of those courses?

 - Briefly explain why you want to participate in the Sustainability Teaching Fellows Workshop.

-- Please confirm that you are able to attend both days of the workshop on May 29th and 31st, 2018.
+- Please confirm that you are able to attend both days of the workshop on (dates to be announced).

 What will I learn during the workshop?

 You will learn about the monumental challenges our students are expected to solve in their lifetimes, from reversing global warming to fixing unsustainable economies, and how to motivate your students to become thoughtful leaders for the 21st century.
 You will discover and provide your own examples of how our local environment offers prime opportunities for place-based problem solving.
 With the help of resource experts and fellow workshop participants, you will find new ways of integrating sustainability into your existing courses -- not as an add-on but as a lens through which to view your discipline -- so that University of Maryland students will earn a comprehensive and multidisciplinary appreciation for complex sustainability issues.